 If you’re wondering how to score a Dribbble Invite, check out this handy guide created by team Dribbble for tips on how to get drafted into the community.

 4. Commit to real-world practice

 Once you have a handful of shots in your Dribbble profile, try reaching out to a small business and offer some free design help.
 You might be surprised to know there are seemingly small things you can do as a designer that end up making a huge impact on a business.
-Even a simple change in imagery and typography can drastically change the look and feel of a product for the better.
+Even a simple change in imagery, visual design, and typography can drastically change the look and feel of a product for the better.
 When you finish up the project, get approval to post in on Dribbble.
 In fact, you can make this a condition for offering a free design project.

 If you’re worried about reaching out to a company because your skills aren’t up to par, remember the worst thing that can happen is they say, “No”.
 In the meantime, keep working on your own projects and continue asking for feedback from trusted designers.